 Step 3: Keep going!
 The middle will get higher and higher.
 That’s okay!
 It should take about 15 minutes to wrap the whole pumpkin.

 Step 4: When the pumpkin is fully all wrapped, there will be a little gap where the end meets the beginning.
 Simply stuff some extra yarn in there to fill it up.

-Step 5: (optional) If you have a longer stem you won't need to do this: tear off a piece of tape and start to wrap it around the stem to make it longer.
+Step 5: (Optional) If your pumpkin has a longer stem you won’t need to do this: tear off a piece of tape and start to wrap it around the stem to make it longer.

 Step 7: Keep wrapping the stem until it is fully covered.
-Then, cut and tuck the end underneath, and you've got a pretty pumpkin accent to your harvest decor!.
+Then, cut and tuck the end underneath.